Shopify is a popular e-commerce provider that markets itself as an easy-to-use platform for beginners and experts alike.

-The company has five US offices and serves customers worldwide, with 500,000 active stores.
 Its primary goal is to allow e-commerce store owners to focus on building and selling their products while using Shopify to handle every aspect of their businesses, including marketing, selling in retail stores, and mobile optimization.
+It even comes with Kit, the AI virtual assistant designed to help you boost sales.

 This makes it an ideal option for those with beginner-level coding knowledge looking to launch an online store.